IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 connected to PE13 and P16, as described in {{multi-layer-link-setup}};

-- the P-PNC1 to update the configuration of the existing IP link, in case of LAG, or configure a new IP link, in case of ECMP, between PE13 and P16, as described in {{multi-layer-link-setup}};
+- the P-PNC1 to update the configuration of the existing IP link, in case of LAG, or configure a new IP link, in case of Equal Cost Multi-Path (ECMP), between PE13 and P16, as described in {{multi-layer-link-setup}};

 - the P-PNC1 to update the bandwidth of the selected TE path between PE13 and PE14, as described in {{te-path-config}}.

-After that, the MDSC requests P-PNC2 to setup a TE path between BR21 and PE23, with an explicit path (BR21, P24, PE23) to constrainthis new TE path to use the new underlay optical tunnel setup between BR21 and P24, as described in {{te-path-config}}.
+After that, the MDSC requests P-PNC2 to setup a TE path between BR21 and PE23, with an explicit path (BR21, P24, PE23) to constrain this new TE path to use the new underlay optical tunnel setup between BR21 and P24, as described in {{te-path-config}}.
 The P-PNC2 properly configures the routers within its domain to setup the requested path and returns